MachineEditor/DeepFaceLab-MVE/README.md

 ### **Build info**

 dlib==19.10.0 from pip compiled without CUDA.
-Therefore you have to compile DLIB manually.
+Therefore you have to compile DLIB manually, orelse use MT extractor only.

 Command line example for windows: `python setup.py install -G "Visual Studio 14 2015" --yes DLIB_USE_CUDA`